deepansha16/Recipes/README.md

 # Recipes

 A recipe generator website thats displays recipes based on the minimal amount of ingredients entered by the User.

-The values are stored in a database created in phpMyAdmin and displayed in the site through MySql coding.
+The website has the following inbuilt functions:

+- Login
+- Signup
+- Reset
+- About page
+- Contact page
+- Homepage
+- Recipe generator